 It helps to know what type of websites you already like and why.
 If there are competitor websites you like, that’s a good starting point, too.
 The more direction or context you can give your agency, the easier it will be to design a website you’re proud to call your own.

 Launch Your Website

 Once you’re happy with your website, you’ll want to work with the agency or designer to make sure it functions before launch.
 The quality assurance (QA) process is essential to make sure your website is ready.
 Once all issues are addressed, your agency will work with your web hosting company and domain registrar to get your website online.
-Make sure to share the news on any digital channels you’re leveraging, like email marketing, social media, or video.
+Make sure to share the news on any digital channels you’re leveraging, like email marketing, social media

 When you launch your website, it’s time to celebrate!
 Consider having a small get together at your office to unveil the new website.
 It’s a big step to invest in a website or get started with a new design that will change how you do business and how you grow online.

 If you’re still scratching your head wondering where to start with your website, reach out to Altitude Agency today